Avi-Kenny/SimEngine/docs/docs/examples/example-2.md

 })
 ```

 Next, we write the simulation script.
 This script returns a point estimate and a standard error estimate for both the intercept parameter $$\beta_0$$ and the slope parameter $$\beta_1$$.
 We will tell **SimEngine** to run 500 simulation replicates for each of four sample sizes.
 It is important to use the `seed` argument in `set_config` so that our results will be reproducible.
 In addition, we will use the `packages` option to load the sandwich package.
-Using this method (as opposed to running `library(sandwich)`) is required if running simulations in parallel.
+Loading packages via `set_config` (as opposed to running `library(sandwich)`) is required if running simulations in parallel.
 Finally, we run the simulation.

 ```R
 sim %<>% set_script(function() {